 Wild Chimp Communication Skills

 Chimpanzees have their own complex system of communication.
 They may not do it verbally like us, but they sure can be vocal!
 They also have many facial expressions to convey their messages.
-This ability to communicate shows a higher level of intelligence, and they have even been known to pick up basic sign language.
+This ability to communicate shows a higher level of intelligence.

 Chimpanzees use over 30 different vocalisations for different situations.
 Some of these we would even recognise as similar our own, like a scream when they’re scared or angry, a whimper when distressed, and even a grunt of satisfaction with good food.